-It’s unlikely the conservatives who are arguing against same-sex marriage would claim that my marriage isn’t legitimate.
+It’s unlikely the conservatives who are arguing against same-sex marriage would claim that our marriage isn’t legitimate.
 The Catholic Church might feel that way and probably wouldn’t have ministered their sacrament to us.
 But overall, even the holiest rollers would agree that we are husband and wife.

 Many of those who are against same-sex marriage claim that civil unions should be good enough for these couples.
 They decry efforts to “redefine” the term “marriage.”
 Actually, forcing gay couples to have unions instead of marriages will ultimately muddy the terminology far more than recognizing their right to be married will.
 Reserving “marriage” for the exclusive use of heterosexual couples will only serve to take the concept of love out of the relationship.

 What should same-sex couples call their mates in a civil union?
 “Unionites”?
 That sounds so political, so Norma Rae.
 “Partners” isn’t much better; it sounds like a business arrangement.
 Like the very concept of a civil union—and in stark contrast to the concept of marriage, both terms fail to convey the emotion that’s the basis for the relationship.